-Steps away from the Old Botanical Garden, in a quiet and charming neighborhood, sits the lovely Charles Hotel.
+Steps away from the old Botanical Garden in Munich is the incredible Charles Hotel.

-When it comes to five star hotels you’ll be hard pressed to find one better than the Charles – not just in Munich but in all of Germany.
+As unassuming as it might seem, this hotel is constantly rated as one of the best hotels in Munich.
+When it comes to the five star hotels in the city you’ll be hard-pressed to find one better than the Charles.
+This isn’t the case just in Munich – but in all of Germany.

-I have stayed at many 5 star hotels in the past but none offered the same level of service and high standards of quality that I received at the Rocco Forte the Charles Hotel in Munich.
+Despite having stayed at a number of 5 star hotels in the past, none have offered the same level of service and standard of quality that I received at The Charles Hotel here in Munich.

-I also stayed at the Derag Livinghotel am Viktualienmarkt and I recommend checking out my review of that hotel if you’re looking for something a little bit more mid-range in price and value.
+Alternatively, I’ve also stayed at the Derag Livinghotel am Viktualienmarkt in the historic city center.
+Take a look at that review that you’re looking for something a little more mid-range and price.

 The Charles Hotel in Munich: An In-Depth Review